sgodf/vite-file-cache-plugin/README.md

 # Vite File Cache Plugin
-Applicable to single files with long compilation time and low change frequency
+Applicable to single files with long compilation time and low change frequenc (not support .vue or .tsx)

 # Install
 ```shell